-Action # Title Description Total Funds Contributing 2.1 2.1 Truancy Intervention Program and Support Staff 2.1 The data reflected in the District Average Attendance and Chronic Absenteeism metrics reveals a need to increase attendance rates and reduce chronic absenteeism rates for our Low Income students.
-An analysis of local attendance data indicated that distance learning, and a shift to a blended model, whereby students attended school inperson for two days per week during the 2020-21 school year, decreased attendance rates of low-income students.
-Educational partner feedback from the parent liaison indicated that this shift caused scheduling confusion on the part of parents and students, in addition to a reduction of students logging in from home, using district-provided Chromebooks and hot-spots.
+Action # Title Description Total Funds Contributing 2.1 2.1 Truancy Intervention Program and Support Staff 2.1 Our Low-Income and English Learner Chronic Absenteeism rates are in the "very high" status on the CA dashboard and exceed the Dashboard cut-points.
+Additionally, the district is identified for Differentiated Assistance based on SWD and the White subgroup in the area of Chronic Absenteeism.
+An analysis of local attendance data during 2021-2022 as compared to data from 2022-2023 indicates that the root cause for decreased attendance rates continue to be problematic post-pandemic for low income students.
+The gradual transition back to the importance of attendance requirements.
 Based on the need for improved attendance, Washington Colony will contract with Fresno County Superintendent of Schools for a Truancy Intervention Program (TIP) and maintain the part-time Parent Liaison position.
 This action includes a TIP Officer to implement the SARB process and increase individualized outreach to students and families.
 This action is designed to address the need to increase attendance rates and reduce chronic absenteeism rates for Low Income students by providing a school-home connection with visitation or meetings with parents/families to encourage attendance by the TIP officer, which will increase collaboration and communication, in support of attendance, with additional school staff, e.g. the Parent Liaison, and existing school staff, including the Counselor or an administrator.
-The Parent Liaison increases communication to families, monitors attendance and truancy data, identifying and communicating about students in danger of developing chronic absenteeism.
-These attendance supports take place at student homes and at the school site, during and after school to take consideration of the times that work best for parents. \$31,600.00 Yes
+The Parent Liaison increases communication to families, monitors attendance and \$60,037.33 Yes

-Action # Title Description Total Funds Contributing Communication with students and parents include phone calls, letters, emails, in-person meetings, and other forms of communication that work best for each family.
-This action is being provided on an LEA-wide basis and we expect that all students, including English learners and students with disabilities, with low attendance will benefit.
-However, because of the lower attendance rates of the Low Income student group, and because the action meets the needs most associated with low attendance for our identified student group, we expect that the attendance rates for our Low Income students will increase significantly more than the average attendance rate of all other students, and that the chronic absenteeism rates will decrease.
-2.2 2.2 Supplemental Activities Promoting Student Engagement 2.2 The district continues to contract with Fresno County Superintendent of Schools for supplemental support staff to implement Visual and Performing Arts, including Family Art Night, and associated materials and supplies Washington Colony will continue to contract with Fresno County Superintendent of Schools for supplemental support staff to implement Visual and Performing Arts, including Family Art Night, and associated materials and supplies.
-Supplemental LEA staff will provide sports and music programs; and materials and supplies will be provided.
-The VAPA support staff implement engaging activities that are utilized in classrooms during school hours, and at a Family Art Night after school hours, that promotes engagement and involvement on the part of students and parents.
+Action # Title Description Total Funds Contributing truancy data, identifying and communicating about students at-risk of developing chronic absenteeism.
+These attendance supports take place at student homes and at the school site, during and after school to take consideration of the times that work best for parents.
+Communication with students and parents include phone calls, letters, emails, in-person meetings, and other forms of communication that work best for each family.
+This action is designed to address the root causes of Chronic Absenteeism most associated with Low-Income students and English Learners, however, because this action will benefit all students, this is being provided on an LEA-wide basis.
+We expect that Chronic Absenteeism rates will decrease for Low-income students and English Learners.
+2.2 2.2 Supplemental Activities Promoting Student Engagement 2.2 Our Low-Income and English Learner Chronic Absenteeism rates are in the "very high" status on the CA dashboard and exceed the Dashboard cut-points.
+Additionally, the district is identified for Differentiated Assistance based on SWD and the White subgroup in the area of Chronic Absenteeism.
+Washington Colony will continue to contract with Fresno County Superintendent of Schools for supplemental support staff to implement Visual and Performing Arts, including Family Art Night, Social-Emotional Learning (SEL) coaching, and associated materials and supplies.
+LEA will provide sports and music programs; and materials and supplies will be provided.
+The LEA will implement engaging activities that are utilized in classrooms during school hours, SEL support and coaching focusing on classroom instruction, implementation of Navigate 360, and instructor professional learning; and at a Family Art Night after school hours, that promotes engagement and involvement on the part of students and parents.
 Support staff oversees/organizes extra-curricular activities and events, including sports and music, that take place throughout the school year, during and after school hours, that involve parent and student attendance, and positive interaction with school staff.
 Materials and supplies are provided to implement these events and activities.
-This action is being provided on an LEA-wide basis and we expect that all students, including English learners and students with disabilities, will benefit from school climate and connectedness activities.
-However, because of the school climate and connectedness rates of the Low Income student group, and because the action meets the needs most associated with the needs of our identified student group, we expect that the perception of a healthy school climate and \$157,180.00 Yes
+This action is designed to address the root causes of Chronic Absenteeism most associated with Low-Income students and \$191,162.00 Yes